 The onset of winter weather signals the beginning of one of gardening’s most enjoyable past times: dreaming!
-If you dream of providing your family with healthy, organic fruits as well as vegetables, if you’re craving to grow your own apples, pears, or peaches, if your desire for sustainability means buying less and less conventionally-grown produce from grocery stores, then now’s the time to start planning an orchard.
+If you dream of providing your family with healthy, organic fruits as well as vegetables, if you’re craving to grow your own apples, pears, or peaches, if your desire for sustainability means buying less and less conventionally-grown produce from grocery stores, then now’s the time to begin planning a backyard orchard.

 Most fruit tree growers, especially in northern climes, prefer spring planting (though fall can be a possibility where conditions and the availability of nursery stock make it practical… some actually prefer it).
 Whenever you start your orchard, the time to think it through is today.

 The first thing to do is consider the space you have available.
 This will help you determine what it is you’ll plant: full-sized trees, dwarf or semi-dwarf trees?
 Doug Oster and Jessica Walliser warn in their book Grow Organic that its a common mistake to underestimate the space that little sapling you’re sticking in the ground will need when its full-grown.
 They recommend some 30 feet of space between full-sized trees, at least eight feet between dwarf and semi-dwarf trees.